wagento/sms-notifications/README.md

     DELETE FROM `setup_module` WHERE `module` = 'Wagento_SMSNotifications';
     SQL

-## <a name="post-install-update"></a>Post-Install or Post-Update
+## <a name="post-install-update-uninstall"></a>Post-Install, Post-Update, or Post-Uninstall

-To complete the installation or update process, please run these commands:
+To complete the installation, update, or uninstall process, please run these
+commands:

     $ cd /path/to/your/site
     $ php bin/magento setup:upgrade